www.eetimes.com/showArticle.jhtml;jsessionid=BDYCRFWYJLEDOQSNDLRSKH0CJUNN2JVN?articleID=208802992

 Interestingly, the original intent of mtDNA studies was to help in better understanding health issues.
 It came as a shock that this tool could be used to study ancient migration patterns.
 A prime debate at issue then became the origin of the American Indian.

 **DNA analysis on Native Americans began in the 1980's but with rapid technological improvements, research intensified in the early 1990s.
 Several teams of genetics researches at prominent American universities have been conducting numerous studies.
 Although results from early studies showed the expected Siberian-Asian ancestry of the majority of modern Native American tribes, things took an unexpected turn in 1997.
 At that point it was found that a small percentage of modern Native Americans have an unusual type of DNA then known to exist only in a few locations in Europe and the Middle East.
 Subsequent research indicated that the European DNA was not the result of genetic mixing after Columbus.
 (Mound Builders, by Gregory L .
-Little, John Van Auken, Lora Little, published 2001 p 60) **
+Little, John Van Auken, Lora Little, published 2001 p 60) **Then came the important discovery.

 **In 1997, a fifth mtDNA haplogroup was identified in Native Americans.
 This group, called "X," is present in three percent of living Native Americans.
 Haplogroup X was not then found in Asia, but was found only in Europe and the Middle East where two to four percent of the population carry it.
-In those areas, the X haplogroup has primarily been found in parts of Spain, Bulgaria, Finland, Italy, and Israel. (ibid p 62) **
+In those areas, the X haplogroup has primarily been found in parts of Spain, Bulgaria, Finland, Italy, and Israel. (ibid p 62) **In a later book, Little et al state that the percent of individuals among the Iroquois with haplogroup X was a striking "nearly 25%".

 **Not long after [1997], studies were published that had performed mtDNA analysis on the remains of individuals who had been buried in mounds in north central America.
 Sometime thereafter many studies reported on the testing of ancient remains recovered from burials from other parts of the United States.
 As with the living Native Americans haplogroup X showed up - in about 4 percent of the remains.
 But in the Northeast, in the traditional lands of the Iroquois, it was in nearly 25 percent of some tribes as well as in ancient remains.
 Then haplogroup X was found in several individuals who had died over 8000 years ago in Florida.
 All these remains were so old that the implications were crystal clear: haplogroup X had to have entered America thousands of years before historical times.
-(Ancient South America, Little et al, pub 2002, p 50) **
+(Ancient South America, Little et al, pub 2002, p 50) **This same book published by these authors added the significant new item:

 **In a 2001 study haplogroup X was identified in ancient remains (6,000-8,000 years old) found in several cemeteries in the traditional area occupied by the Basque - The Pyrenees Mountains of France and Spain.
-(Ancient South America, by Gregory L. Little, John Van Auken, Lora Little published 2002, p 50.) **
+(Ancient South America, by Gregory L. Little, John Van Auken, Lora Little published 2002, p 50.) **That is significant to Casey followers because of all the places that Casey indicates were locations for departing Atlanteans, the Pyrenees were the most frequently referenced in his readings.
+Theosophists may also observe that the Pyrenees get special mention by Blavatsky relative to Atlantis.

 Once the rare and mysterious haplogroup X was shown to be in the Basque population as well as in North America - we have proven what we set out to prove.
 Blavatsky has been proven right again.
 In summary: mitochondrial DNA discoveries show that the Basque population is related to the North American Indian population.